Grégory Proment

 Grégory Proment (born 10 December 1978) is a French professional football manager and a former player who played as a midfielder for FC Metz, Stade Malherbe Caen, and Antalyaspor.
-He is the manager of club Clermont.

 Club career

 Born in Cormeilles-en-Parisis, Val-d'Oise, Proment spent most of his career playing for FC Metz, making 261 appearances in six seasons, and Stade Malherbe Caen.
 After winning promotion from Ligue 2 with SM Caen, Proment signed a three-year deal with Antalyaspor in June 2010.
 However, he left the club after making only eight league appearances in January 2011.

 International career

 Proment won the 1997 UEFA European Under-18 Championship with France.

 Coaching career

 In June 2023, Proment was appointed head coach of Belgian club Seraing, recently relegated from Belgian Pro League.
 Proment previously worked at the club as an assistant coach.

 On 20 June 2025, Proment was hired by Clermont to manage their reserve squad in the fifth-tier Championnat National 3.